mikeewinga/ECS150_Lib/REPORT.md

 ## uthread API Testing ##

 * We were unable to test beyond `uthread_hello` and `uthread_yield` as we were unable to complete these tests themselves due to a seg fault.
+Upon further debugging of the seg fault, it was found that the thread being passes into the ready queue had its data changed after it was dequeued.
+Because of this, it is believed that the either the parameter passed into the queue were bad or our queue itself was to blame for the data corruption.

 ___